-Since 2007, ANQEP, I.P. (former ANQ, I.P.) developed and implemented monitoring models for education and training provision for young people and adults, which included AET courses, Certified Modular Training and Qualifica Centres (formerly called Centros Novas Oportunidades and Centros para a Qualificação e o Ensino Profissional).
+Since 2007, ANQEP, I.P. (former ANQ, I.P.) developed and implemented monitoring models for education and training provision for adults, which included AET courses, Certified Modular Training and Qualifica Centres (formerly called Centros Novas Oportunidades and Centros para a Qualificação e o Ensino Profissional).

-These monitoring teams, one for each NUT II (North, Centre, Lisbon, Alentejo and Algarve) are made up of two professionals from ANQEP, I.P., one from IEFP, I.P. regional services and two from DGEstE regional services.
+These monitoring teams are made up professionals from ANQEP, I.P., from IEFP, I.P. regional services and from DGEstE regional services.
 They are responsible for:

 - monitoring the work of each centre in its area (NUT II) by analysing the monthly information provided by ANQEP, I.P.

 - supporting the work of the Qualifica Centres teams of the respective NUT II.

 - supporting activities to mobilise the adult population.